GeorgeNiotis/bevel-operator-fabric/website-docs/docs/user-guide/hashicorp-vault.md

     --user=org1-admin-default --peer=org1-peer0.default \
     --chaincode=asset --channel=demo \
     --fcn=GetAllAssets -a '[]'

+kubectl hlf chaincode query --config=org1.yaml \
+    --user=org1-admin-default --peer=org1-peer1.default \
+    --chaincode=asset --channel=demo \
+    --fcn=GetAllAssets -a '[]'
 ```

 At this point, you should have:

 - Ordering service with 1 nodes and a CA
-- Peer organization with a peer and a CA
+- Peer organization with 2 peers and a CA
 - A channel **demo**
-- A chaincode install in peer0
+- A chaincode install in peer0 and peer1
 - A chaincode approved and committed

 If something went wrong or didn't work, please, open an issue.